nick8592/text-guided-image-colorization/README.md

 - **Interactive Colorization**: Users can specify desired colors for different objects in the image.
 - **ControlNet Approach**: Enhanced colorization capabilities through retraining with ControlNet, allowing SDXL to better adapt to the image colorization task.
 - **High-Quality Outputs**: Leverage the latest advancements in diffusion models to generate vibrant and realistic colorizations.
-- **User-Friendly Interface**: Easy-to-use interface for seamless interaction with the model.

 ## Installation